Legal requirements and best practice for forums

 Wellbeing

 Running a forum or being parent rep can be very time consuming and require contact with a lot of different groups as well as strategic partners.
-It’s really important for forum members to protect their mental health and wellbeing.
+It’s important for forum members to protect their mental health and wellbeing.

 Having a forum specific contact (phone/email) can help with: